Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - Install `axios` if you haven't already.

-Click "Insert into Terminal" for command npm install axios
+Click `Insert into Terminal` for command npm install axios

 ```bash
 npm install axios